Horizon-NTH/Star-Wars-BattleGround/README.md

     cmake --build .
     ```

-    This command will create the executable in `build/Debug/`.
+    This command will create the executable in `bin/`.

   * **Microsoft Visual Studio**

     You can also use [Microsoft Visual Studio](https://visualstudio.microsoft.com/) to launch the project and build it.
 Simply open the `star-wars-battleground.sln` file with Microsoft Visual Studio.

-## Documentation

-Please refer to the documentation to see how the game work.
+    ⚠️ Caution!
+The repository utilizes a data file, so please be mindful of potential errors related to the working directory.